-Data and information is published by the government.
+Score 5 Data and information is published by the government.
 However, it is not comprehensive nor necessarily regularly updated.
 It is also not easy to locate information, which is dispersed across agencies, ministries, QUANGOs, public administration bodies, and other state and quasi-state organizations.

 In addition to the nature of the information, the government provides access to IT so that the citizens, in theory at least, can access data.
 Whether the available information is very useful is, however, questionable.
+The government of Portugal has tried to improve access by launching the e-Portugal portal (eportugal.gov.pt) that provides public access to government information within the framework of the Strategy for Digital Transformation of Public Administration and which might strengthen the public's ability to hold government accountable.